metamn/react/content/blog/design-systems/index.md

 All these live, inside the browser.

-No 3rd parties like Figma, Sketch and co.
+No 3rd parties like Figma, Sketch, Storybook and co.

 What you see is what you've already got.